 - Dalgona coffee

-Dalgona coffee, originated from South Korea is one of the early “quarantine trends” that have cropped up during this uncertain period of time.
+Dalgona coffee, which originated from South Korea is one of the early “quarantine trends” that have cropped up during this uncertain period of time.

 According to Google Trends, the phrase “dalgona coffee” was basically nonexistent until January 26 of this year, when there was a tiny blip of interest.
 And since March 1, Google search interest for dalgona coffee has spiked as you see in the picture below.